 My favorite place so far was OmniLife Stadium in Guadalajara, Mexico and Capitol Records in LA.

 If you could play any show with any lineup, who would be on the ticket?

-What is some advice that you would give to someone who is just getting into playing in a band and some advice that you would give to your younger self?
+What is some advice that you would give to someone who is just getting into making music and some advice that you would give to your younger self?

 Of your songs which one means the most to you and why?